 (9) Definitions: As used in this policy:

-(a) "Appropriate arrangement" means an action reasonably calculated to remove or substantially mitigate a conflict or a potential conflict of interest or abuse of power, taking into account the interests of the University, the parties to the relationship, and others actually or potentially affected.
-These actions may include, but are not limited to: moving a student to another section of the same class; appointing a different faculty member to serve on a thesis, dissertation, or other evaluative committee; establishing alternative means of evaluation of academic or work performance; moving a student employee to another position of the same or comparable status and duties.
+(a) "Appropriate arrangement" is defined as prompt notification of the Provost or the Provost’s designee and action, approved by the Provost or the Provost’s designee, reasonably calculated to remove or substantially mitigate a conflict or a potential conflict of interest or abuse of power, taking into account the interests of the University, the parties to the relationship, and others actually or potentially affected.
+For purposes of this section, prompt means within two weeks of the supervisory or evaluative Relationship beginning.
+Appropriate arrangements may include, but are not limited to: moving a student to another section of the same class; appointing a different faculty member to serve on a thesis, dissertation, or other evaluative committee; establishing alternative means of evaluation of academic or work performance; moving a student employee to another position of the same or comparable status and duties.

-(b) "Conflict of interest" means incompatibility of the interest of the University in securing detached, objective performance of instructional, supervisory, or other duties with the personal interest of the faculty or staff member involved in a sexual or romantic relationship with a student he or she supervises or evaluates.
+(b) "Conflict of interest" is defined by the examples above and also means incompatibility of the interest of the University in securing detached, objective performance of instructional, supervisory, or other duties with the personal interest of the faculty or staff member involved in a sexual or romantic relationship with a student he or she supervises or evaluates.

-(c) "Documentation" includes but is not limited to a written, dated, and signed description of the actions taken filed with a unit director, department head, dean, supervisor, or the director of the Office of Affirmative Action & Equal Opportunity.
-For those not willing to use a third-party repository, it may still be advisable to retain a written, signed, and dated declaration of the mitigating actions taken.
+(c) "Documentation" includes but is not limited to a written, dated, and signed description of the actions taken filed with the Provost of the Provost’s designee.

 (d) "Faculty" or "faculty member" means all those employees who hold academic appointments, including officers of administration and graduate teaching fellows, and anyone else who teaches classes at the University and/or supervises the academic work of students.